 “Personally, I think I use the wishlist too much,” she says.
 “I’m guilty of having 70+ items, but the members of our Gift Exchange group find and love so much cool stuff!
 We hope some people use the secret question/answer part of Elfster.
 I know I do when wanting to get more specifics on a person’s relation to the Disney College Program Alumni page.”

 Even though you have to be an Alumni of the DCP to join these exchanges, more information about this unique program may be found on the DCP Facebook page.
 If you’re part of an amazing group that shares a common bond, why not take a note from Jamie and Emily and connect on Elfster with a Secret Santa gift exchange.
 It’s easy to get started and stay connected.
+We have plenty of great gift ideas for inspiration in our Disney gift guide, too!
 Need help?
 You can reach us via Facebook here.
-Tweet us @elfster or catch us on Instagram at #elfstergram.
+Tweet us @elfster or catch us on Instagram at @elfstergram.

 Wish.
 Gift.
 Shop.
 Share.